Hualien East Coast, Taiwan Travel Guide

 Baiyang Trail (Taroko Gorge): Includes walking through several tunnels and leads to the Water Curtain Cave, furnishing a refreshing experience.
 Lüshui-Wenshan Trail offers good gorge views.

-The Zhuilu Old Trail is a challenging hike requiring good physical fitness and no fear of heights.
+The Zhuilu Old Trail is a challenging hike requiring good physical condition fitness and no fear of heights.
 A permit is needed, which is limited in availability and should be booked well in advance (weeks or months).

 No formal short-term language classes for tourists exist.
 Learning a few basic Mandarin phrases can greatly uplift your interactions with locals.